smartinternz02/SBSPS-Challenge-9585-Real-Time-Air-Quality-Monitoring-Weather-Forecasting-System/README.md

 <h1> How to use our Model

-<h2> Go to the UI folder in the git repo and create a exact same folder structure in your personal system (Note: You only need whats inside the ui folder)
+<h2> Go to the UI folder in the git repo and create an exact same folder structure in your personal system (Note: You only need whats inside the ui folder)

 <h2>Step 1: